itsmeow/katdev.net/src/blogs/accommodations.md

 Recently, I decided to look into using my diagnosis in order to get accommodations that I thought would be helpful to me.

 As a senior in high school who has committed to a university, I was looking at the procedures at my uni for accommodations related to autism or ADHD.
-I was also looking at AP testing accommodations from the College Board (which I could write a whole blog on whole awful the College Board is, but it's a story that's been written 1,000 times).
+I was also looking at AP testing accommodations from the College Board (which I could write a whole blog on how awful the College Board is, but it's a story that's been written 1,000 times).

 What I discovered is: It sucks.
 It really sucks to try and get accommodations.